What to do in Manuel Antonio?

-So, visiting the Manuel Antonio National Park is one of the must-do activities of any stay in Costa Rica.
+So, visiting the Manuel Antonio National Park is one of the must-do activities during any stay in Costa Rica.
 If you have to choose a park to see, it is this one.
-It is not where you will have the most complicated or extended walks, for that many other hiking trails exist in the country.
+It is not where you will have the most complicated or extended walks, for many other hiking trails exist in the country.
 On the other hand, they will serve you in terms of breathtaking landscapes, so do not hesitate anymore!

 Did you know….

 When you buy something after clicking on one of my links, I get a small commission.
 However, you continue to pay the same amount!